SparksandBangs/SparksandBangs_EBiCS_Firmware/README.md

 This project has reached a certain maturity, use is always at your own risk.
 The authors do not accept any liability for damage to property or personal injury!

-The [master]([https://github.com/ShalokShalom/EBiCS_Firmware/wiki](https://github.com/EBiCS/EBiCS_Firmware/tree/master) branch supports sensored motors, Bafang-, Kunteng- Kingmeter-Displays, and debugging.
+This version was forkedfrom the [master]([https://github.com/ShalokShalom/EBiCS_Firmware/wiki](https://github.com/EBiCS/EBiCS_Firmware/tree/master) and has been tested on the equipment listed below.

 This specific build has been tested using an AKM hub motor, LCD3 and a V12L PAS sensor.
 Currently only working with a KT display.
-Controller is the new generation 12FET.
+Controller used is the new generation 12FET.

-User-specific settings can be done in a user-friendly GUI.

-Throttle, torque-simulation, and torque-sensor modes are available.

-The [sensorless_VESC](https://github.com/EBiCS/EBiCS_Firmware/tree/Sensorless_VESC) branch has adapted the VESC's sensorless control.
-It was recently optimized for a Fischer ETH 1606 bike.
-Of course, it will work with other motors, too.
+This is being used with torque simulation and no torque sensor and has been modified significantly from the original master branch.

 A short tutorial can be found in the [Wiki](https://github.com/EBiCS/EBiCS_Firmware/wiki).